SCOTT PELLEY appeared to need a

 State Library and Archives, the Metro Archives,

-ancestry.com nor any number of sources that would confirm what I had taken the time
+ancestry.com nor any number of sources that would confirm what I had taken

 and trouble to inform the newspaper.